 Special options degree programs allow students with majors in the arts and sciences to pursue coursework in studio art, music performance, or music composition.

 History of architecture majors are strongly encouraged to study abroad.
-An international experience will broaden your perspective and enhance your resume, and SU Abroad features more than 100 programs in 60 countries.
+An international experience will broaden your perspective and enhance your resume, and Syracuse Abroad features more than 100 programs in 60 countries.
 Explore architecture and culture in Paris, Nice, Provence, Florence, or many other European cities.
 Researchers and scholars will help you uncover the connections between history, art, architecture, and creative genius.